-The purpose of this section is to assist reviewers in assessing the quality of prior work conducted with current or prior NSF funding.
-If any PI or co-PI identified on the proposal has received NSF support with a start date in the past five years (including any current funding and no cost extensions), information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
+The purpose of this section is to assist reviewers in assessing the quality of prior work conducted with prior or current NSF funding.
+If any PI or co-PI identified on the proposal has received prior NSF support including:

+- an award with an end date in the past five years; or - any current funding, including any no cost extensions, information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
 In cases where the PI or any co-PI has received more than one award (excluding amendments to existing awards), they need only report on the one award that is most closely related to the proposal.
-Support includes not just salary support, but any funding awarded by NSF.
-NSF awards such as standard or continuing grants, Graduate Research Fellowship, Major Research Instrumentation, conference, equipment, travel, and center awards, etc., are subject to this requirement.
+Support means salary support, as well as any other funding awarded by NSF, including research, Graduate Research Fellowship, Major Research Instrumentation, conference, equipment, travel, and center awards, etc.